Page saved! You can go back to this later in your Diabetes and Me Close

 As a nation we really enjoy our chocolate, perhaps more occasionally than as a special rare treat.
 Chocolate tends to be put in a prime position in shops and put on special offer, which increases our temptation even more.

-Celebrating with others and sharing the treat will help you from eating more than you planned.
+Celebrating with others and sharing the treat can help prevent you from 'just having one more piece' and eating more than you planned to.

 That said, celebrations such as Easter and Christmas only come once a year, so don’t worry about the odd one or two high blood sugar levels as these will not affect your long-term health and diabetes management.